dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

   * ARM32 => `"arm32"`
   * ARM64 => `"arm64"`
   * Other => `"Unknown"`
-* `string managedEntrypointAssemblyName`: the assembly name from the assembly identity of the entrypoint assembly of the process
+* `string managedEntrypointAssemblyName`: the assembly name from the assembly identity of the entrypoint assembly of the process.
+This is the same value that is returned from executing `System.Reflection.Assembly.GetEntryAssembly().GetName().Name` in the target process.
 * `string clrProductVersion`: the product version of the CLR of the process; may contain prerelease label information e.g. `6.0.0-preview.6.#####`

 ##### Details: